adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

     }
 }
 ```

+I've added a whole bunch of debug output because this command is called a lot, so I can scroll back through the
+output window instead of setting a breakpoint and clicking Continue a lot.

+As the UI displays each cell, it calls our command.
+The command figures out if the record being displayed is the
+last one in the list.
+If it is, it asks for more records.
+Once no more records are available, it sets the
+flag `hasMoreItems` to false so it can short-circuit the network request.

 Finally, our current implementation of the `Refresh()` method loads all the items.
 We need to adjust it
 to only load the first page: